-Jobs Created within municipal area (Number of jobs created through municipal initiatives and capital projects from municipal budget up to 3rd Quarter)
+Jobs Created within municipal area (Number of jobs created through municipal initiatives and capital projects from municipal budget from each Quarter)EPWP - 54 CWP 589, recorded for previous Quarter.

-EPWP - 54

-CWP 589

 6.3 Enabling Economic Infrastructure.

 Community services and infrastructure play a vital role in the development of the local economy in the region.
 The level of service in both of these categories directly and indirectly affects the ability of a region to attract and retain talented individuals and to compete for business.